TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 15/Mark 15.37.md

 ---

-And Jesus uttered a loud voice, and gave up the ghost.
+Jesus cried out with a loud voice, and gave up the spirit.